 - b.
 Be responsible for the accuracy and timeliness of accounting for assigned assets;

 - d.
-Report any change in assets to Finance (lost, stolen, transferred, surplused, disposed or otherwise consumed).
+Report any change in assets to Finance on a 101 form (lost, stolen, transferred, surplused, disposed or otherwise consumed).
 Equipment may not be transferred without the 101 form.

-1. Comparison of fixed assets and additions/deletions to records in the inventory management system: All fixed assets will be identified upon purchase by the Purchasing Coordinator, who assigns and keeps records of the asset tag number(s).
-The receiving department records all necessary information on the "Inventory Add Sheet' and places the asset tag per guidelines.
-Finance staff reviews the "Inventory Add Sheet" and records the item into the system.
+1. Comparison of fixed assets and additions/deletions to records in the inventory management system: All fixed assets will be identified upon purchase by Purchasing, who assigns and keeps records of the asset tag number(s).
+Receiving records all necessary information on the "Inventory Add Sheet" and places the asset tag per guidelines.
+Finance reviews the "Inventory Add Sheet" and enters the item into the system.

-3. Removal/disposal/transfer/surplus of fixed assets to FMS: When a fixed asset is moved, lost, transferred, or surplused, the custodian of the asset must complete a 101 Form and forward it to Finance no more than five (S) working days from item movement or recognized loss.
+3. Removal/disposal/transfer/surplus of fixed assets: When a fixed asset is moved, lost, transferred, or surplused, the custodian of the asset must complete a 101 Form and forward it to Finance no more than five (S) working days from item movement or recognized loss.
 Finance records information on the 101 Form in the system.

-4. Stolen Assets: When it appears that a fixed asset has been stolen, Security must be notified.
+4. Stolen Assets: When it appears that a fixed asset has been stolen, Security and Finance must be notified.
 Security will complete an internal incident report and may contact local law enforcement to file a crime report.
 Both reports are then forwarded to Finance.
-The custodian of the asset prior to the suspected theft must then complete a 101 Form and forward it to Finance no more than five (S) working days after the theft was noticed.
+The custodian of the asset must complete a 101 Form and forward it to Finance no more than five (S) working days after the theft was noticed.
 Finance will contact the State Auditor's Office (SAO) and provide them with all necessary information and then remove the item from the inventory system.